Sexuality and gender diversity

-Cst.
-Buck is the chair of the Sexuality and Gender Chief’s Advisory Board (as above), whose purpose is to act as a liaison between the CPS and the LGBT community in Calgary, to increase police awareness specific to community based issues, and to recommend and review strategies and initiatives related to crime prevention and safety concerns.
+The purpose of the board is to act as a liaison between the CPS and the LGBT community in Calgary, to increase police awareness specific to community based issues, and to recommend and review strategies and initiatives related to crime prevention and safety concerns.

 The sexuality and gender diversity community liaison and Chief’s Advisory Board members attend many community events throughout the year to show support and to develop and improve relationships within the community.

 The Calgary Police Service is proud to have a good working relationship with all agencies relevant to the LGBT community, including:

 - Calgary Sexual Health Centre

 - Trans Equality Society of Alberta